An Exploratory Study on Machine Learning Model Stores: Background and Related Work

-Although many researchers have focused on testing ML applications (e.g., ~\cite{pei2017deepxplore,tian2018deeptest,ma2018deepgauge}), we are only aware of two empirical studies on ML application development.
-Braiek et al.~\cite{BraiekMSR2018} studied the role of open source development in ML applications, by examining the growth of the open source ML ecosystems on GitHub, and the adoption rate of ML frameworks over time.
-Zhang et al.~\cite{ZhangISSTA2018} studied 175 bugs from TensorFlow, which is one of the most popular ML frameworks, and identified challenges in terms of detecting and localizing bugs in this framework.
-Our work complements these two works by focusing on today's delivery platforms for ML models, i.e., model stores.

-There is a large corpus of research on improving the quality of mobile apps by studying various aspects of the mobile app stores (e.g., features and policies~\cite{jansen2013defining}, user reviews~\cite{khalid2015mobile}, and update frequency~\cite{mcilroy2016fresh}).
-This paper instead focuses on an empirical comparison of app stores to the newly introduced model stores.
-Some problems in app stores~\cite{nagappan2016future} also exist in model stores.
-For example, currently there is no database tracking cross-store mobile apps and ML models.
-We resolve this problem using heuristics (paper references and model implementations), as many ML models are originally from research prototypes or open source projects.
+There is a large corpus of research on empirical studies of the mobile app stores (e.g., information elements~\cite{jansen2013defining}, user reviews~\cite{khalid2015mobile}, and update frequency~\cite{mcilroy2016fresh}) on understanding and improving the quality of the apps.
+Since the information elements in app stores by now are widely understood, this paper focuses on an empirical comparison of app stores to the newly introduced model stores.